gap-system/gap/INSTALL.md

 integer arithmetic, replacing the built-in code used in previous versions and achieving a significant speed-up in related computations.
-There is a version of GMP included with the GAP archive you downloaded and this will be used unless otherwise requested.
-You can configure GMP use as follows:
+There is a version of GMP included with the GAP archive you downloaded and this will be used if GAP does not find a version of GMP already installed on your system.
+You can configure which GMP GAP uses as follows:

-./configure --with-gmp=yes|system|"path"
+./configure --with-gmp=builtin|PREFIX

-If the argument you supply is `yes`, then the version of GMP bundled with this GAP will be used.
-This is the default.
-If the argument is `system` you are telling GAP that the GMP library is reachable with the standard search path, under `/usr` or `/usr/local`.

-You may instead give the complete path to a directory which contains the library.

-Note that --with-gmp is equivalent to --with-gmp=yes, and that the option build GAP without GMP has been removed.
+If this option is *not* given, GAP will try to find a suitable version of GMP can be found using the specified CPPFLAGS, CFLAGS and LDFLAGS.
+If not, it will fallback to compiling its own version of GMP.

+You can force GAP to build its own copy of GMP by passing `--with-gmp=builtin`.
+Finally, you pass a prefix path where GAP should search for a copy of GMP;
+i.e., `--with-gmp=PREFIX` instructs GAP to search for the header file `gmp.h` in `PREFIX/includes`, and the library itself in `PREFIX/lib`.

+For historical reasons, you may also pass `--with-gmp=system`, which is simply ignored by GAP (i.e., the default behavior described above is used).

 Readline
 --------

-GAP optionally also uses the external library Readline (see
+GAP optionally also uses the external library GNU Readline (see
 <http://www.gnu.org/software/readline>) for better command line
 editing.
 GAP will use this library by default if it is available on your system.
 You can configure Readline use as follows: